GrapheneOS/hardened_malloc/README.md

 varying usage of size classes.

-When there's substantial allocation or deallocation pressure, the allocator does end up calling into the kernel to purge/protect unused slabs by replacing them with fresh `PROT_NONE` regions along with unprotecting slabs when partially filled and cached empty slabs are depleted.
+When there's substantial allocation or deallocation pressure, the allocator does end up calling into the kernel to unprotect slabs when partially filled and cached empty slabs are depleted or to purge/protect unused slabs.
 There will be configuration over the amount of cached empty slabs, but it's not entirely a performance vs. memory trade-off since memory protecting unused slabs is a nice opportunistic boost to security.
 However, it's not really part of the core security model or features so it's quite reasonable to use much larger empty slab caches when the memory usage is acceptable.
 It would also be reasonable to attempt to use heuristics for dynamically tuning the size, but there's not a great one size fits all approach so it isn't currently part of this allocator implementation.

 #### Thread caching (or lack thereof)